aaaakash001/Image_Retrieval/README.md

 1. **K-Means Clustering**: Used as a baseline to cluster image features from the gallery set.
 2. **Random Projection Hashing**: Implemented using random hyperplane splits to develop hash buckets.
 3. **Neural LSH**: Developed a learned hashing mechanism to improve upon random projection hashing using a data-driven approach.
 Based on the paper https://arxiv.org/pdf/2012.08974
-4. **Neural LSH (Method 2)**: Developed a learned hashing mechanism to improve upon random projection hashing using a data-driven approach.
+4. **Neural LSH (Method 2)**: Adapted a learned hashing mechanism to improve upon random projection hashing using a data-driven approach.
 Baed on the paper https://indradyumna.github.io/pdfs/2023_FourierHashNet.pdf

 ## Datasets